 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a roof tear-off in Olathe?
-Most jobs require a 20-yard container: one square of asphalt shingles equals two-thirds of a cubic yard.
-Our low-wall roll-off handles the weight and total tonnage; it sits flat for easy loading.
-We serve residents across Johnson County with simple, honest waste disposal.
+How big a roll-off do you actually need for your roof tear-off in Olathe?
+Most contractors use a standard conversion rule: one square of asphalt shingles equals two-thirds of a cubic yard.
+Our 20-yard container handles the weight; we often set a low-wall roll-off for easier access.
+Tonnage stays within limits for most residential projects.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Olathe residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.